 The Sista Connections program builds capacity of our girls, their employability, mental health and wellbeing.
 As well as developing their pathways to senior success.
 Sista Connections in partnership with community equips our girls with the tools they need to engage in their education.

-Hastings Secondary College prides itself on fostering a strong sense of belonging within the school community.
+Hastings Secondary College prides itself on fostering a strong community.